jgonzalezd/jgonzalezd.github.io/_posts/2025-06-26-my-claude-github-workflow.md

 ### Final Thoughts

 This iterative cycle of Plan, Create, Test, and Deploy, supercharged with AI, has dramatically changed how I build software.
-I spend more time on high-level design and specification, and the ROBOTS handle a lot of the meticulous implementation and initial testing.
+I spend more time on high-level design and specification, and the AGENTS handle a lot of the meticulous implementation and initial testing.

 We're setting up these elaborate workflows for the AI, but what parts of *our own* human workflow could we optimize or even automate away to better complement our AI partners?
 It’s an exciting time to be a developer, that’s for sure!

-Let me know your own workflows and how you're wrangling these ROBOTS!
+Let me know your own workflows and how you're wrangling these AGENTS!
 It’s always fun to compare notes.

 ---
 *This post was written 95% by a human, with AI assisting in remembering all the steps I actually take.*